kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## Setup

-The most important is to put both cameras into the correct position to get the most accurate results and to be able to combine the ***x, y, z coordinates*** for plotting in  [Three-dimensional space](https://en.wikipedia.org/wiki/Three-dimensional_space).
+Positioning two webcams pointed at orthogonal directions is the simplest way to combine the two 2D poses into a single 3D pose stream.
+Both cameras are placed at a 90 degrees angle to get the ***x, y, z coordinates*** for plotting in  [Three-dimensional space](https://en.wikipedia.org/wiki/Three-dimensional_space).

+*For more information about the proper **camera setup** check [Webcam Notebook](https://observablehq.com/d/823f2f9c4daa588c).*
 ![camera_setup](https://user-images.githubusercontent.com/60201466/127975106-a2da261d-1176-49de-8147-e800477b9523.png)

-By positioning two webcams, pointed at orthogonal directions, we can combine the two 2D poses into a single 3D pose stream.

-Traditional 3D motion capture systems require a sophisticated setup and are very costly and can reduce computational power significantly.
-This system makes 3D pose capture accessible by much more people.

 ## Architectural Diagram